ciri-ethereum/ciri/README.md

 ### Setup with docker

-Use docker command to pull images:
+Use docker command to pull image:

 ``` bash
 docker pull ciriethereum/ciri